-To celebrate African Wildlife Foundation's 60-year anniversary, AWF and Nature's Best Photography are working in collaboration to launch a new photo competition intended to engage global audiences in documenting and conserving wildlife and wild lands in modern Africa through the art of photography and video.
+To celebrate African Wildlife Foundation's 60-year anniversary, AWF and NBP are working in collaboration to launch this new photo competition intended to engage global audiences in documenting and conserving wildlife and wild lands in modern Africa through the art of photography and video.

 A primary goal of the competition is to attract, inspire, and involve photographers from Africa and around the world at all levels of camera experience so that we may share stories and encourage new advocates for conservation change.